Sphere of influence: Cold War (1947–1991)

 During the Cold War, the Soviet sphere of influence was said to include: the Baltic states, Central Europe, some countries in Eastern Europe, Cuba, Laos, Vietnam, North Korea, and—until the Sino-Soviet split and Tito–Stalin split—the People's Republic of China and the People's Federal Republic of Yugoslavia, among other countries at various times.
-Meanwhile, United States was considered to have a sphere of influence over Western Europe, Oceania, Japan, South Vietnam and South Korea, among other places.
+Meanwhile, United States was considered to have a sphere of influence over Western Europe, Oceania, Japan, South Vietnam, and South Korea, among other places.

 However, the level of control exerted in these spheres varied and was not absolute.
-For instance, France and the United Kingdom were able to act independently to invade (with Israel) the Suez Canal (they were later forced to withdraw by joint U.S. and Soviet pressure).
+For instance, France and the United Kingdom were able to act independently to invade (with Israel) the Suez Canal (they were later forced to withdraw by joint US and Soviet pressure).
 Later, France was also able to withdraw from the military arm of the North Atlantic Treaty Organization (NATO).
 Cuba, as another example, often took positions that put it at odds with its Soviet ally, including momentary alliances with China, economic reorganizations, and providing support for insurgencies in Africa and the Americas without prior approval from the Soviet Union.

 With the end of the Cold War, the Eastern Bloc fell apart, effectively ending the Soviet sphere of influence.
 Then in 1991, the Soviet Union ceased to exist, replaced by the Russian Federation and several other ex-Soviet Republics who became independent states.